aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 & \displaystyle f'(x_n) = \frac{f(x_{n}) - f(x_{n-1})}{\Delta x}.
 \end{cases}

 The inconvenience of this formulation is that it is second-order accurate for interior grid points but only first order at boundary nodes.
 It might not seem a big issue, but for certain problems the overall accuracy of the solution will be first order throughout the domain and not second order as we might have wished.
-We will give an example of this behaviour later on.
+We will give an example of this behavior later on.

-To improve our discretised operator, we have to find second-order accurate expressions for the boundary nodes and we can use Taylor's theorem to achieve this goal.
+To improve our discretized operator, we have to find second-order accurate expressions for the boundary nodes and we can use Taylor's theorem to achieve this goal.
 At the left boundary node we have:

 \begin{align*}
 f(x_0 + \Delta) = f(x_0) +f'(x_0)\Delta x+\frac12 f''(x_0)\Delta x^2+O(\Delta x^3)\\